-The texture is light the entire way through.
-The top of the cake, however, has the thinnest of thin crispy crust.
-I’ve never experienced such a thin and light crispy top to a cake before (like ultra-thin) – So Good!
-Dust it with powdered sugar and it’ll look fancy without any real extra effort.
+The cake is super light and airy, and the top has the thinnest of thin, crispy crust.
+Dust it with powdered sugar, and it’ll look fancy without any extra effort.

 Jump to:

-- If You're Interested In Other Desserts, You May Love These:
+- 💖 If You're Interested In Other Summery Desserts, You May Love These:

-I lived in Barcelona, Spain, for two years while doing my MBA.
-I had always loved to cook with extra virgin olive oil, but after literally living among olive trees for two years (they were everywhere: on the streets and up in the hills at the edge of the city) I became obsessed with olives.
-Olives were also served as an hors d’oeuvre at many, many restaurants (just like some American restaurants offer a free basket of bread).
+I lived in Barcelona, Spain, for two years where olive trees were everywhere: throughout the city, in the hills at the edge of the city, and also served as an hors d’oeuvre at many, many restaurants.

 Extra Virgin Olive Oil: This cake is made with extra virgin olive oil rather than butter or vegetable oil.
 The olive oil is rich and gives an almost buttery taste with a hint of herby, fragrant olive oil.